AndrewRedican/structura/README.md

 ### Performance Testing Framework

-The framework provides detailed logging for performance tests and error handling.
+The framework provides detailed logging for performance tests and error handling, facilitating thorough analysis and optimization.

 ### Snapshot Management

 During execution, a snapshot of the code being tested is saved in the `./snapshots/{version}/{sha}` directory.
-The snapshot is identified by a unique hash (sha) and contains a copy of the code file being executed.
-This allows you to trace back to the exact version of the code that was run.
+Each snapshot is identified by a unique hash (SHA) and contains a copy of the code file being executed.
+This allows you to trace back to the exact version of the code that was run for any given test.

 ### Error Logging

-If an error occurs, an error log is generated in the ./errors/{version}/{sha}.log file.
-The error log contains:
+If an error occurs during testing, an error log is generated in the `./errors/{version}/{sha}.log` file.
+The error log includes:

 - Algorithm name
 - Execution and error timestamps